-- These journals are usually published quarterly.
+- Scholarly journals are usually published quarterly.

-Specific directories are available for checking whether the trade publication is peer reviewed or not.
+- Specific directories are available for checking whether the trade publication is peer reviewed or not.

-These journals are usually written by business specialists or journalists and the articles are moderate in length.
+- These journals are usually written by business specialists or journalists, and the articles are moderate in length.

 - The sources are not always cited in journals of this type.

-In general, trade journals are issued monthly but weekly trade journals are also available.
+- In general, trade journals are issued monthly, but weekly trade journals are also available.